rijalmohammad/green-lab/README.md

 [Android Runner](https://github.com/S2-group/android-runner/tree/master/AndroidRunner) is used to orchestrate the experiment.
 [R Studio](https://posit.co/) is used for data analysis.

 ## Structure of The Project
+The basic structure of this project followed Android Runner repository project structure with several addition:

 - subject: contains every benchmark functions that are converted to Wasm and embedded to HTML
 - source: contains original source code of benchmark functions
 - data: contains data generated from the experiment